Chartism

 Chartism was a working-class movement for political reform in the United Kingdom that lasted from 1838 to 1857 and was strongest in 1839, 1842 and 1848.
 It took its name from the People's Charter of 1838 and was a national protest movement, with particular strongholds of support in Northern England, the East Midlands, the Staffordshire Potteries, the Black Country and the South Wales Valleys, where working people depended on single industries and were subject to wild swings in economic activity.
 Chartism was less strong in places such as Bristol, that had more diversified economies.
-The movement was fiercely opposed by government authorities, who finally suppressed it.
+The movement was fiercely opposed by government authorities, which finally suppressed it.

 Support for the movement was at its highest when petitions signed by millions of working people were presented to the House of Commons.
 The strategy employed was to use the scale of support which these petitions and the accompanying mass meetings demonstrated to put pressure on politicians to concede universal manhood suffrage.
-Chartism thus relied on constitutional methods to secure its aims, though some became involved in insurrectionary activities, notably in South Wales and in Yorkshire.
+Chartism thus relied on constitutional methods to secure its aims, though some became involved in insurrectionist activities, notably in South Wales and in Yorkshire.

 The People's Charter called for six reforms to make the political system more democratic: